Wizcorp/image-preloader/README.md

 - `currentKey`: which key failed
 - `loaded`: number of images successfully loaded so far
 - `error`: number of failed images so far
-- `total`: total number of images we are processing
+- `total`: total number of processed images
 - `errorMsg`: string error message